 Tim Segal is the course coordinator for the Certificate in Building Information Modelling at IT Tralee.He has been lecturing at IT Tralee for 13 years, including a spell as Head of Department for Science and Engineering.
 He previously spent approximately 10 years working professionally as an Architect in Ireland and abroad.

 Tim is currently the Building Information Modelling Coordinator for the Estates Department at IT Tralee and is Co-Chair of the CitA South West BIM Region.

 A leader for BIM in the South West and an experienced professional and academic he will bring his broad industry knowledge to the panel.

 BSc Eng, MEng Design, PG Dip Construction Health & Safety, CEng FIEI

 Kieran is the Health & Safety Consultant at Waterman Moylan Engineering Consultants with 30 years’ experience across AEC projects, he has engaged as PSDP for a number of major building and infrastructure projects.
 Prior to his current position, Kieran was the Tool Install Design Manager for construction projects on the Intel Ireland site for 15 years.

 Kieran was also responsible for the PSDP (and PSDS), coordinating safety in design across multiple concurrent Basebuild and Tool Install design teams, peaking at circa 350 designers.
 On Kieran’s last major project, (a Lean and BIM project), the Tool Install team achieved a NISO distinction award in recognition of the strong safety leadership and a recognition of the workplace health and safety excellence at a national level.

-Niall will bring excellent assessment skills to the application and use of Digital Construction Technology.
+Niall will bring excellent assessment skills to the application and use of Digital Construction and Lifecycle Asset Management Technology.